 Cats who do not travel well may be lightly sedated before travel.
 Your veterinarian will be able to advise you on this.

 Yes, some cats are affected by motion sickness.
 Typical symptoms include drooling, vomiting, defecating, excessive vocalisation.

 Sometimes even with the above methods, your cat will continue to suffer from motion sickness.
-If this occurs, try withholding food for 3 hours prior to your trip.
-You should continue to give your cat access to fresh, drinking water, however.
+If this occurs, withhold food for 3 hours prior to your trip, but continue to give your cat access to fresh, drinking water.

 Your veterinarian may be able to prescribe your cat anti-anxiety or anti-nausea medication to help.

 From time to time, you will need to take your cat to the vet.

 If your cat is a really bad traveller, you may want to consider choosing a vet who does home visits.
 Although home visits are not practical in emergency situations.